Generated result

 Which UTM fields are required?

-Campaign source, Campaign medium, and Campaign name are required before the campaign URL is ready.
-The ledger maps them to utm_source, utm_medium, and utm_campaign.
+Campaign source, Campaign medium, and Campaign name are required.
+They become utm_source, utm_medium, and utm_campaign in the generated URL.

-Non-UTM query parameters stay on the destination URL.
-Existing UTM keys follow the selected policy: replace supported UTM values, keep existing values and fill missing ones, or strip every utm_* key before adding the current fields.
+Non-UTM query parameters stay on the destination.
+Existing UTM keys follow Existing UTM handling: replace supported values, keep supported values and fill missing ones, or strip every utm_* key before writing the current labels.

-Open URL opens the generated campaign URL in a new browser tab when the result is ready.
-That navigation sends the query parameters to the destination page just like a real campaign click.
+Yes.
+Open URL opens the generated Campaign URL in a new tab, so the destination receives the query parameters like it would from a real campaign click.

 Glossary: